 On February 18, 2020, the Company completed the sale of a 60% controlling interest of its Investment Services business, which is reported within Corporate and Other following the Segment Realignment.
-The Company received pre-tax proceeds of \$584 million, net of related expenses, resulting in a pre-tax gain on the sale of \$428 million, with the related tax expense of \$112 million recorded through the income tax provision, in the consolidated statements of income.
-The pre-tax gain was subject to working capital adjustments and included \$176 million related to the remeasurement of the Company's 40% retained interest based upon the enterprise value of the business.
-The Company's remaining 40% ownership interest of the Investment Services business is accounted for as an equity method investment, with the Company's share of net loss reported as loss from investments in unconsolidated affiliates and the related tax benefit reported within the income tax provision in the consolidated statements of income.
-The Company's investment in the Investment Services business was \$178 million at June 30, 2020 and is reported within other long-term assets in the consolidated balance sheet.
-The revenues, expenses and cash flows of the Investment Services business after the sale transaction are not included in the Company's consolidated financial statements.
+The Company received pre-tax proceeds of \$578 million, net of related expenses, resulting in a pre-tax gain on the sale of \$428 million, with the related tax expense of \$112 million recorded through the income tax provision, in the consolidated statements of income.
+The pre-tax gain included \$176 million related to the remeasurement of the Company's 40% retained interest based upon the enterprise value of the business.
+The Company's remaining 40% ownership interest of the Investment Services business is accounted for as an equity method investment, with the Company's share of net loss reported within income from investments in unconsolidated affiliates and the related tax benefit reported within the income tax provision in the consolidated statements of income.
+The Company's investment in the Investment Services business was \$178 million at September 30, 2020 and is reported within other long-term assets in the consolidated balance sheet.
+The revenues, expenses and cash flows of the Investment Services business were consolidated into the Company's financial results through the date of the sale transaction.
 In conjunction with the sale transaction, the Company also entered into transition services agreements to provide, at fair value, various administration, business process outsourcing, technical and data center related services for defined periods to the Investment Services business (see Note 21).